Azure-Samples/azure-sdk-for-js-storage-blob-upload-download/README.md

 2.Switch Folder

-Then, switch to the appropriate folder "azure-storage-js-v10-quickstart-v10" and "azure-storage-js-v10-quickstart-v12":
+Then, switch to the appropriate folder "azure-storage-js-v10-quickstart-v10" or "azure-storage-js-v10-quickstart-v12":

 ```bash
 cd azure-storage-js-v10-quickstart-v10